guybrown78/marketplace-booking/API.md

 ```
 apiSuffix is what the api entry URL will start with, For example {apiSuffix}.ontransform.com/api... will result in wood.ontransform.com/api...

->Liam to firm up what the ID' will be for tennant and delegates, wether if comes from Coure MP (type will be GUID) or mutitenant (int?)
+>Liam to firm up what the ID' will be for tenant and delegates, wether if comes from Coure MP (type will be GUID) or mutitenant (int?)

 # Delegate

 **GET** calls to recieve delegate models.
-Variations in these entry points means you can get all delegates from a tennant, a single delegate in a tennant from an id and a selected list of delegates from multiple ids
+Variations in these entry points means you can get all delegates from a tenant, a single delegate in a tenant from an id and a selected list of delegates from multiple ids

 ```
 tenant.ontransform.com/api/bookingform/delegates